Skip to main content

 First verify the mode of the calculator is in radians.
 Then, press the following keys COS^-1((-)0.39)ENTER to get

 On some calculators, COS^-1 is pressed first, then ((-)0.39); while other calculators the sequence is reversed with ((-)0.39) pressed first, then COS^-1.
-Verify with your calculator’s manual.
+Verify with the calculator’s manual.

 (b)